Frequently Asked Questions (FAQ)

-Q.5 If I am a third-country national living in Jordan, can I apply for a nonimmigrant visa in Jordan?
+Q.5 If I am a third-country national living in Egypt, can I apply for a nonimmigrant visa in Egypt?

 Applicants are generally advised to apply in their country of nationality or residence.
-Any person who is present in Jordan may apply for a visa in Jordan.
+Any person who is legally present in Egypt may apply for a visa in Egypt.
 However, applicants should decide where to apply based on more than just convenience or delay in getting an appointment in their home district.
 One thing to consider, for example, is in which consular district the applicant can demonstrate the strongest ties.